tigera-cs/Calico-Foundation/4.3-policy-advanced-lab/README.md

 echo $nginx_client_pod
 kubectl exec -ti $nginx_client_pod -n nginxapp -- bash
 ```
 This the connection should succeed.
+Please note that the service IP address could be different for you.

 ```
 curl 10.49.191.55